 This is what I brought to Mexico with me for a 3-week trip of diving, beaching, hiking, biking, and cultural road tripping in October, 2017.

 Find my favorite travel products in the Travel Store!

+This topic is so important to me that I wrote a new blog post about Why You Need Travel Insurance.
 Nothing ruins a vacation faster than lost, damaged or stolen luggage so I ALWAYS carry travel insurance that covers theft, missing baggage, emergency flight changes/cancellations, illness, collision damage, accidental death and all the things you don't want to think about when planning a trip.
 Some travel insurance also covers cancellations due to other problems, including if your tour provider goes bankrupt or an airline delay causes you to miss your event.

 Dozens of providers and packages exist and Reviews.com recently published a comparison of some of the top providers for single, family, and extended trip travel.
 I've had great experiences with and recommend World Nomad's, who provided quick customer care when I got severe food poisoning in Mexico and even covered baggage a US airline lost and wouldn't replace.

 - The best view in a city is not always from an expensive observation deck.
 Many cities have restaurants and bars that offer the same view - or even better - so save money on the admission ticket and spend it on a drink or appetizer!